-Nucleation During a Non-isothermal Process
+Nucleation During a Non-isothermal Process" on page 59

 Use a Non-isothermal calculation type to do a precipitation simulation with a user-defined temperature profile.
 Select a Temperature unit and Time unit from the lists.
 Enter a numerical value for the Simulation time.